AngelTX/foodFast/README.md

 https://www.nutritionix.com/business/api
 Nutritionix
 Nutrition API by Nutritionix
-The Nutritionix API powers hundreds of health and fitness applications with a best-in-cass nutrition database solution.
+The Nutritionix API powers hundreds of health and fitness applications with a best-in-class nutrition database solution.

 2 core parts:

-Propt user to enter calorie goal at start,
+Prompt user to enter calorie goal at start,
 Recommend fast food/restaurant items to eat at to reach that goal.

 ----
-lots of future features i want to implement but that's what I think I've narrowed the core goal down to.
+lots of future features I want to implement but that's what I think I've narrowed the core goal down to.